Last Updated on Friday, 17 February 2012 16:27

 I think I might have additive sensitivity: What should I do?

-Doing nothing can be a risk.
+Begin with our free e-book.
 Undiagnosed food intolerance can cause serious long-term health problems like osteoporosis, anaemia and many others.